njhurst02/iADD-Mesa-Binary-Package/README.md

 ```
 plot_Roche_Lobe(dir, fps, PM):
 ```
-If PM is turned on, the companion star will be displayed
+If PM is turned on, the companion star will be displayed as an 'x' where the center of the star would be.
+There also exists a niche case in which the mass ratio is too large, causing the contour lines to overlap.
+This causes an error in the

 ```
 plot_Hertzsprung_Russel(dir, fps, observers, PM):